darinkishore/personal-website/src/content/blog/mcp.md

 So I started automating everything I had to do more than twice.
 Each friction point became a new AI tool.
 Research assistant here, documentation RAG pipeline there.
 They worked, but they were isolated solutions.

-It's been really nice because it let me do what I love while not failing out of my classes.
+It's been an amazing respite because it let me do what I love without failing out of my classes.

-A week ago, Anthropic dropped the Model Context Protocol (MCP), and suddenly there's a standard way to build and connect all these tools.
+A week ago, Anthropic dropped the Model Context Protocol (MCP), and now there's a standard way to build and connect all these tools.
 After two years of building AI tools, I've learned that context management and tool design matter more than anything else—and MCP finally gives us a standardized way to get both right.

-# MCP: A New Standard for AI Integration
+## MCP: A New Standard for AI Integration

 The Model Context Protocol (MCP) fundamentally changes how we can build AI tools.
 At its core, it provides: